Unknown-Cyber-Inc/ida/README.md

 - PLUGIN_DEVELOP_LOCAL_API — bool, "True" allows the plugin to redirect requests to local instance of unknowncyber
 - MAGIC_API_HOST_LOCAL — str, main endpoint for sending requests to local instance of MAGIC
 - MAGIC_API_KEY_LOCAL — str, API key for connecting with local instance of MAGIC's API
 - PLUGIN_DEVELOP_LOCAL_CERT_PATH — str, path to dev.crt cert file. running an environment on localhost may create cert validation errors when using cythereal_magic python package. this will point those requests to the right directory.

+### `README.md`
+Setup instructions and plugin notes

+## Plugin Files
+Files related to the functionality of the IDA plugin.
+All except the `MAGIC_plugin_entry.py` are located in the `MAGIC` directory.
+### `MAGIC_plugin_entry.py`
+Contains code which is required by IDA that returns a required IDA class representing the plugin.
+### `MAGIC_form.py`
+Contains the code for the plugin form which is just planned to be a minimal version of unknowncyber (for displaying and navigating information related to all files, etc.)
+### `MAGIC_hooks.py`
+Contains global hooks required by this plugin.
+### `MAGIC_sync_scroll.py`
+Contains code for the plugin form which is meant to act as an interface between the average IDA user's workflow and unknowncyber's procedure information.